hashicorp/terraform-provider-azurerm/examples/cdn/frontdoor/frontdoor-managed-ssl-certificate-with-multiple-custom-domains/README.md

 !>**IMPORTANT:** If you don't already have a custom domain, you must first purchase one with a domain provider.
 For example, see [buy a custom domain name](https://docs.microsoft.com/azure/app-service/manage-custom-dns-buy-domain).

 To successfully complete this example you will need to create an `Azure DNS Zone` and delegate your domain provider's domain name system (DNS) to the `Azure DNS Zone`.
 For more information on how to delegate your domain provider's DNS to the `Azure DNS Zone` please see the [delegate a domain to Azure DNS](https://docs.microsoft.com/azure/dns/dns-delegate-domain-azure-dns) product documentation.
-You may create the `Azure DNS Zone` via Portal or with Terraform by using the below `Example Azure DNS Zone` HCL.
+You may create the `Azure DNS Zone` via [Portal](https://portal.azure.com/) or with Terraform by using the `Example Azure DNS Zone` HCL below.
 However, if you use Portal to create your `Azure DNS Zone` pay close attention to follow the naming convention of this example for your `Resource Group` name (e.g. `${var.prefix}-cdn-frontdoor-managed-ssl-example`).

 ## Example Azure DNS Zone: